-With a number of cloud applications, mobile apps, and IoT devices emerging on the digital horizon, businesses are discovering valuable uses for these streaming sources.
-On average, a business uses 1,935 apps.
+REST API integration refers to connecting with third-party applications using HTTPS requests to access and transmit data.
+With several cloud applications, mobile apps, and IoT devices emerging on the digital horizon, businesses are discovering practical uses for these streaming sources.
+On average, a company uses 1,935 apps.
 The challenge, however, is to integrate these multiple endpoints with other enterprise systems to create consolidated views that can be shared with stakeholders and partners.

-HTTP based REST APIs act as digital glue that enables applications and servers to interact with each other to enhance product functionality and data mobility.
-APIs solve challenges related to connectivity by standardizing syntax and communication methods.
-Hence, facilitating organizations to connect the dots in multi-channel enterprise architecture and create a well-connected ecosystem.
+HTTP-based REST APIs (Application Programming Interfaces) act as a digital glue that enables integrations of client applications.
+APIs solve connectivity challenges by enabling client and server connections.
+Hence, facilitating organizations connect the dots in multi-channel enterprise architecture and create a well-connected ecosystem.

-Several companies are opting for cloud-based systems, such as Hubspot, Sage CRM, etc. to manage their enterprise assets.
+Several companies opt for cloud-based systems, such as Hubspot, Sage CRM, etc., to manage their enterprise assets.
 Business metrics, which may have been hosted on in-house databases and various file formats, are now locked behind third-party applications and web interfaces.

-A survey conducted by RapidAPI shows an upward trend in API consumption, with 66.5% survey respondents expecting to use more APIs in 2020.
-Companies are aggressively investing in exposing their services and assets through APIs, and businesses need a simplified way to retrieve data and unlock the information trapped in APIs.
+A survey conducted by RapidAPI shows an upward trend in API-based integration software consumption, with 66.5% of survey respondents expecting to use more API integration solutions in 2020.
+Companies are aggressively investing in exposing their services and assets through API management, and businesses need a simplified way to retrieve data and unlock the information trapped in APIs.

-The REST API Browser in Astera Centerprise makes that possible by simplifying REST API consumption, enabling on-premise enterprise systems to connect with external applications in a secure way.
+The REST API Browser in Astera Centerprise makes that possible by simplifying REST API consumption, enabling on-premise enterprise systems to connect with external applications securely.

-To use an API, the user needs to perform a one-time set up for the API connection in the Import API screen.
-Then, the REST API Browser populates all the HTTP requests (GET, PUT, POST, DELETE, PATCH) present in that specific API.
-Users can access and integrate these calls in their dataflows simply by dragging-and-dropping the object from the Browser.
+To use an API, the user needs to perform a one-time setup for the API connection in the Import API screen.
+Then, the REST API Browser populates all the HTTP requests (GET, PUT, POST, DELETE, and PATCH) in that specific API.
+Users can access and integrate these calls in their dataflows simply by dragging and dropping the object from the Browser.

 There are two ways to use the REST API Browser in Centerprise: